-Immutable means cannot be changed.
-An immutable backup is a way of protecting data that ensures the data is fixed, unchangeable, and can never be deleted, encrypted, or modified.
+Immutable means incapable of or susceptible to change.
+An immutable backup is a way of protecting data that ensures the data is fixed, unchangeable, encrypted, or unable to be modified.

-Having immutable data is critical to ensuring a copy of your data is always recoverable and secure from disasters—natural or by humans—and, these days, especially, ransomware and other cybercrimes.
+Having immutable data is critical to ensuring a copy of your data is always recoverable and secure from disasters—natural or by humans—and, these days, especially, ransomware and other cyber threats.

 A ransomware attack hits a business every few seconds.
 The costs are enormous—whether you pay the ransom or not.

 It can take a business months to recover from an attack.
-And traditional backup and recovery systems—which are meant to get organizations back up and running quickly—are today included in such attacks, as cybercriminals have learned that if they want to get paid, they need to target not only organizations’ production systems but also their safety nets—their backups.
+And traditional backup and recovery systems—which are meant to get organizations back up and running quickly—are today included in such attacks, as cybercriminals have learned they need to target not only organizations’ production systems but also their safety nets—their backups.